Pierre-Portfolio/Seoul-Bike-Sharing/README.md

 # ESILV - Seoul Bike Sharing
 ## About Dataset

-- Currently Rental bikes are introduced in many urban cities for the enhancement of mobility comfort.
+- Rental bikes are currently introduced in many urban cities to enhance the mobility comfort.
 It is important to make the rental bike available and accessible to the public at the right time as it lessens the waiting time.
 Eventually, providing the city with a stable supply of rental bikes becomes a major concern.

 - The dataset contains weather information (Temperature, Humidity, Windspeed, Visibility, Dewpoint, Solar radiation, Snowfall, Rainfall), the number of bikes rented per hour and date information.